Reliable Self-Improvement Training by Verifying Reasoning, Not Just Answers: Related Work

 \section{Related Work}

-\paragraph{Self-training for reasoning.} STaR \citep{zelikman2022star} bootstraps reasoning by training on self-generated rationales that lead to correct answers.
-ReST-EM \citep{singh2024rest} extends this to an EM-style framework with multiple sampling.
-V-STaR \citep{hosseini2024vstar} trains verifiers alongside generators.
-Self-rewarding language models \citep{yuan2024selfrewarding} use the model itself as a judge.
-These methods filter primarily by outcome correctness; \nsrsa{} adds step-level symbolic verification to improve training data quality.
+\paragraph{Self-training for reasoning.} STaR \citep{zelikman2022star} bootstraps reasoning by finetuning on self-generated rationales that reach correct answers.
+ReST-EM \citep{singh2024rest} casts this as an EM-style loop with repeated sampling.
+V-STaR \citep{hosseini2024vstar} trains verifiers alongside generators, and self-rewarding language models \citep{yuan2024selfrewarding} use the model itself as a judge.
+These methods accept solutions mainly by outcome correctness; \vsi{} adds an automatic check on the reasoning steps, improving the quality of the finetuning data.